UMES Hazard Mitigation Plan

 A significant portion of the consulting effort was a HEC-RAS analysis to evaluate the limits of flooding during severe rainfall events.
 Various tidal conditions were used as downstream boundary conditions to evaluate the tidal impact on the water surface elevation.
 The 100 year results were compared with existing FIRM maps, and proposed revisions to the BFE and FIRM maps were presented, in coordination with Somerset County and the Town of Princess Anne.

-The plan received outstanding praise from FEMA, who requested permission to distribute the plan as an example of a “best practice” planning document for others to model from.
+The plan, completed in 2010, received outstanding praise from FEMA, who requested permission to distribute the plan as an example of a “best practice” planning document for others to model from.
 Our contact with the Maryland Emergency Management Agency (MEMA), Carver Struve, CFM, said, “In all my years of doing this, I have never received such a glowing review of a planning document from FEMA.”